How does the Instagram algorithm actually work?

 TIP: Use Later's Instagram Analytics to understand which posts deliver the highest engagement for your account.

 How the Instagram Reels Algorithm Works in 2024

 Knowing how to "hack" the Reels algorithm can be a huge advantage for anyone looking to grow on Instagram.

 Much like feed posts, Instagram prioritizes Reels based on what it believes a viewer will be most likely to interact with, and uses a set of signals to help rank content.

 According to Instagram, brands and creators should create Reels that are entertaining, inspiring, or experimental and use creative tools like text, camera effects, or filters.

-You should also avoid posting Instagram Reels that are low-resolution, too blurry, have already been shared elsewhere, or are visibly recycled from another app.
+You should also avoid posting Instagram Reels that are low-resolution, too blurry, have already been on Instagram, contain borders, or are visibly recycled from another app.

 These types of Reels will be deprioritized — meaning they’ll be less likely to appear across the app.

 Psst, bookmark this blog for additional Reels tips: The Ultimate Guide to Instagram Reels.